frankiennamdi/commit-log/README.md

 Is a wrapper script around commit uber jar for convenience

 # Execution
-Below are some examples of how to execute the application.
+Here are instructions on how to execute the application.
 The log file is always recreated, in the future we can configure it to append and roll over as improvements.

 ## In Terminal 1: